steveparks/steveparks.github.io/_posts/2016-03-02-Writing-Tips-SJ-Watson.md

 ---
 ![](https://farm2.staticflickr.com/1564/25702615894_7deba73bf7_b.jpg)

-"I spent some time on location during the filming, and on one day there was a particularly emotional scene where Nicole Kidman's character realises *[something key, spoiler redacted]* and runs out into the pouring rain to confront Colin Firth's character..."
+"I spent some time on location during the filming, and on one day there was a particularly emotional scene where Nicole Kidman's character realises *[spoiler redacted]* and runs out into the pouring rain to confront Colin Firth's character..."

 Steve (SJ) Watson paints a picture that so many authors dream of, as he describes the lessons he learned from his novel, Before I Go To Sleep, being made into a film.